Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2023/06/how-a-change-of-perspective-caused-a-sensation.md

 Yang says she owes her mathematical career to a chance encounter.
 She started studying science at China’s Zhejiang University.
 After a year, she discovered that, even though mathematics was her most difficult subject, it was also the most fascinating, so she chose it as her main course of study.
 As an undergraduate student, she volunteered to pick up guests from the Shanghai airport.
 Two of them were Luis Caffarelli and his wife, Irene Gamba, both Argentinian-American mathematics professors at the University of Texas at Austin.
 At that time, Caffarelli was already a luminary in the field of partial differential equations; he recently received the Abel Prize, the most prestigious award for mathematicians over 40.

-## ETH: A mecca for mathematicians

 “I was very excited and peppered them with questions on the two-hour drive from the airport to the university, which was pretty inconsiderate now thinking back,” Yang says.
 Caffarelli and Gamba patiently answered her questions and encouraged her to apply for a Ph.D. program in Austin.
 Yang’s application was successful: “A year later, I was in Austin to start my doctorate and renewed my acquaintance with both of them there.”

+## ETH: A mecca for mathematicians

 On the Austin faculty at the time was Italian mathematician Alessio Figalli, who began teaching at ETH Zurich in 2016 and received the Fields Medal in 2018 – a kind of Nobel Prize for mathematicians under the age of 40.
 In 2015 at UT Austin, Yang attended classes taught by Figalli, who also works in the field of optimal transportation.
 After completing her Ph.D., Yang moved to the Courant Institute at New York University, the top school for applied mathematics in the United States.
 There she met Afonso Bandeira, who joined ETH in 2019.
 When her postdoc in the US came to a close, ETH seemed the obvious next step, and Yang successfully applied to become an Advanced Fellow at ETH-ITS.

 ETH is one of the best places in the world to do research, Yang says.
 Together with Figalli and a colleague from EPF Lausanne, she recently organised an international workshop in Zurich on the theory and application of optimal transport.

-## Running away from frustration

 Changing the metric for measuring waves so as to solve inverse problems using optimal transport has now become a fairly widespread technique.
 The tools from this theory are used today for a broad range of applications.
 For example, they can be used in machine learning – another area where researchers seek to match data – or in determining the structure of molecules through cryogenic electron microscopy.